aalibes/CatCovidTracker/README.md

 # CatCovidTracker
 Tracking Covid-19 vaccination in the Catalan population.

-The code inscludes accessing the latest data from the Catalan Department of Health
+The code uses the latest data from the Catalan Department of Health

 Work in progress:
-- Add vaccination rates by Catalan Health Region
+- Add map showing vaccination rates by Catalan Health Region
 - Do some modelling.
 About???